What We Monitor

 Acute short-term inhalation may cause drowsiness, dizziness, headaches, as well as eye, skin, and respiratory tract irritations, and, at high levels, unconsciousness.
 Levels of benzene are low in Ireland.

-The main source of lead in air is from petrol engine exhaust emissions.
-High concentrations can retard mental development in children.
+The main source of lead in air has historically been from petrol engine exhaust emissions.
+High concentrations can affect mental and physical development in children.
 Long-term exposure to low levels of lead can affect the nervous system.

 PAH (Poly Aromatic Hydrocarbons)